suyash144/suyash144.github.io/projects.md

 I am the sole developer on this project, built using Python and Flask for the backend and React and NodeJS for the frontend.
 The currently supported LLMs are Claude 4 Sonnet, Gemini 2.5 Pro, GPT-4.1 and o1.

 ### Suite3D
-I am working on a representation learning project using volumetric cell imaging data acquired via [Suite3D](https://www.biorxiv.org/content/10.1101/2025.03.26.645628v1).
+I am working on a data curation tool for volumetric cell imaging data acquired via [Suite3D](https://www.biorxiv.org/content/10.1101/2025.03.26.645628v1).
 Here's a nice UMAP to show some work in progress.

 <img src="{{ '/assets/images/umap_2d_hdbscan.png' | relative_url }}" alt="UMAP plot" style="width: 60%; margin-left: auto; margin-right: auto;">